Creosynth/Creosynth/README.md

 # 🤖 Creosynth
+> [!NOTE]
+> Project has been moved to an organisation to avoid its link being changed.

 This is a work-in-progress playbook for optimising Windows.

 The project focuses on various multimedia creation by providing a quick & solid Windows experience + specific optimisations for creators.